zio/zio/docs/reference/test/aspects/restoring-state-of-test-services.md

 ---
 id: restoring-state-of-test-services
-title: "Restoring state of test services"
+title: "Restoring State of Test Services"
 ---

 ZIO Test has some test aspects which restore the state of given restorable test services, such as `TestClock`, `TestConsole`, `TestRandom` and `TestSystem`, to their starting state after the test is run.
 Note that these test aspects are only useful when we are repeating tests.